seankim658/Million-Song-Data-Analysis/README.md

 ````

 ## Usage
+### Running the PostgreSQL Database
-1. Run the Docker image you just created to run the PostgreSQL server.
+Run the Docker image you just created to run the PostgreSQL server.
 Give a name to the container using `<CONTAINER NAME>`, and specify what port you want to use when accessing the database.
 ```bash
 docker run --name <CONTAINER NAME> -p <PORT>:5432 -d <IMAGE NAME>
 ```